tropicsquare/libtropic-stm32/NUCLEO_L432KC/README.md

 ## Building Functional Tests

-All available functional tests can be found [here](https://github.com/tropicsquare/libtropic/tree/master/tests/functional/).
+All functional tests are implemented in the [libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Functional Tests](https://tropicsquare.github.io/libtropic/latest/for_contributors/functional_tests/) section in the libtropic documentation.

 > [!WARNING]
 > Some tests make irreversible changes to the chip, such as writing pairing keys.
-Those irreversible
-> tests contain `_ire_` in their name.
-On the other hand, reversible tests are marked `_rev_`
-> and are generally safe to run, as they do only temporary changes and always do a clean up.
+Those irreversible tests contain `_ire_` in their name.
+On the other hand, reversible tests are marked `_rev_` and are generally safe to run, as they only make temporary changes and always perform cleanup.

-To build functional tests do the following:
+Build all functional tests in one place with the following commands:
 ```bash
 mkdir build
 cd build